-2. Please describe the conduct or incident(s) that is the basis of this complaint.
-Please use additional sheets of paper if necessary and attach any relevant documents or evidence, if any.
+Please describe the conduct or incident(s) that is the basis of this complaint.
+Please use additional

-3. Date(s) sexual harassment occurred:

-4. Is the sexual harassment continuing?
-Yes No

-5. Please list the name and contact information of any witnesses or individuals who may have information related to your complaint:

-6. This question is optional, but may help the investigation.
-Have you previously complained or provided information (verbal or written) about related incidents?
-If yes, when and to whom did you complain or provide information?

-If you have retained legal counsel and would like us to work with them, please provide their contact information.
+3. Date(s) sexual harassment occurred: 4.
+Is the sexual harassment continuing?
+Yes No 5. inform Please list the name and contact information related to your complaint: ation of any witr nesses or individuals who may have • This question is optional, but may help ed information (verbal or written) about ain or provide information? • • • • If you inform have retained legal counsel and would libration. ke us to work wi th them, please provide their contact Signat ure: Date:

-Signature:

-Date: